oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 * A week later, the user launches the app and tries to access a protected resource at the Resource Server.
 * The Resource Server responds with an error code indicating an invalid access token since it has expired.
 * The Client presents the refresh token to the Authorization Server to obtain a new access token (section 6 {{RFC6749}})
-* The Authorization Server responds with an error code indicating that an OTP from the user is required, as well as a `auth_session`.
+* The Authorization Server responds with an error code indicating that an OTP from the user is required, as well as an `auth_session`.
 * The Client prompts the user to enter an OTP.
 * The Client sends the OTP and `auth_session` in an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}).
 * The Authorization Server verifies the `auth_session` and OTP, and returns an Authorization Code.